LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ### Configuring GitHub for nuget

 1. Login to nuget.org with the account that you want to publish the package to
-2. Use the 'API Keys' option to create a new key that is allowed to create new packages, and copy this key
+2. Use the 'API Keys' option to create a new key that is allowed to create new packages (using the 'glob' pattern of *), and copy this key
 3. In your repository on GitHub.com navigate to Settings > Secret and variables > Actions
 4. Create a new repository secret with the name `NUGET_API_KEY` and paste the key from step 2

 ### Publishing a release on nuget

 The template created a GitHub action (`\.github\workflows\release.yml`) that has been configured to publish to nuget whenever a tag is pushed to GitHub.
 When you first publish this package you might want to use to the version number 0.1.0 as this fits the [SemVer](https://semver.org/) scheme.

+The version number also needs to be set in `src\YourPackageName\Client\public\umbraco-package.json`.
+Then open a command prompt in the `Client` folder and `npm run build`.

 So when you're ready to publish, add a new tag with the name of the version you want to use (e.g. `0.1.0`) to the latest commit in git and push that tag to GitHub.
 The GitHub action will then run and, hopefully!, successfuly publish the release on GitHub.
 Click on the Actions tab of your GitHub repository to monitor its progress.